header-banner-avocadowaste.jpg

 Avocado Life Cycle & Food Waste

-Besides rodent and insect bites, fungi and plant diseases, human mishandling is one of the main causes of avocado waste.
+Besides rodents and insect pests, fungi and plant diseases, human mishandling is one of the leading causes of avocado waste.

 Just to give you an idea, out of the 81,000 tonnes of avocados produced in Kenya in 2017, 30,000 to 40,000 tonnes went to waste due to pre- and post-harvest handling practices - in other words, half of the avocados produced went to waste because workers touched them the wrong way.2 To understand how we lose avocados that would be otherwise perfectly healthy, let’s have a look at the avocado life cycle and the many stages and people involved in the life of the fruit.